U.S. Department of Transportation

 If, however, the excise tax was imposed under a separate act and the law states or implies that the tax is to be paid as a compensation for the use of the highways, it is to be considered as a special tax on the motor-vehicle user.
 Also, if the tax is imposed on motor vehicles alone, it is to be considered as a user tax, even though the consideration is not stated or implied in the law.
 If, judged by these considerations, the impost is found to be a highway-user tax, the proceeds therefore should be reported as miscellaneous receipts in item III.G. on form FHWA-561.

-Item III.A.
-Dealers' licenses or permits.—Report special dealers' or garage licenses issued by the agencies regulating or licensing motor vehicles, inspection, repair, and so forth.
+Item III.1.
+Dealers' licenses or permits.
+Report receipts from special dealers' or garage licenses issued by the agencies regulating or licensing motor vehicles, inspection, repair, and so forth.
 Do not include regular licenses that are required of all businesses.
 Include all dealers' license plates whether "original" or "extra" plates, as well as motorcycle plates.

-Item III.B.
-Certificates of title.—Enter the number of certificates of title (called certificates of ownership in some States) issued and the amount of collections.
+Item III.2.
+Certificates of title.
+Enter the receipts f from certificates of title (called certificates of ownership in some states) issued.

 Note that the section IV grand total should agree or be reconciled to the amount reported in item I.A., column (A), FHWA-566.